Back pain is linked to Weight gain. According to the recent studies, overweight and obesity increase the risk of low back pain.

 1 pound of weight gain causes 4 pounds of pressure on your spine

-What is weight gain?
+What do we mean by weight gain?

-- Increase in the bulk of your muscles
+- Increase in the bulk of your muscles:

-- Amount of fat in various parts of your body
+- Amount of fat in various parts of your body:

-- Excess fluid causing water retention
+- Excess fluid causing water retention:

 This significantly increases the risk of lower back pain

-To make it easy, there is a chart that you can use to look up your BMI for your weight and height.
+To make it easy, there is a chart below that you can use to look up your BMI for your weight and height.

-What is (BMI) BODY MASS INDEX CHART?
+BODY MASS INDEX CHART

 It gives you the normal range for your weight and height.
-The weight is given in pounds on the left hand side and in kilograms on the right hand side.
+The weight is given in pounds on the left side and in kilograms on the right side (see chart above).
 The height is given in centimeters and feet below the chart.